 Emerging markets risk.
-Certain Closed-End Funds held by the Strategic Trust invest in securities issued by companies headquartered or incorporated in countries considered to be emerging markets.
+Certain Closed-End Funds held by the Closed-End Equity Trust may invest in securities issued by companies located in countries considered to be emerging markets.
 Emerging markets are generally defined as countries with low per capita income in the initial stages of their industrialization cycles.
 These countries may have more unstable governments than developed countries and their economies may be based on only a few industries.
 Because their financial markets may be very small, prices of financial instruments in emerging market countries may be volatile and difficult to determine.
 Financial instruments of issuers in these countries may have lower overall liquidity than those of issuers in more developed countries.
 Financial and other reporting by companies and government entities also may be less reliable or difficult to obtain in emerging market countries.
 In addition, foreign investors are subject to a variety of special restrictions in many emerging market countries.
 Shareholder claims and regulatory actions that are available in the U.S. may be difficult or impossible to pursue in emerging market countries.
 Risks of investing in developing or emerging countries also include the possibility of investment and trading limitations, delays and disruptions in settlement transactions, market manipulation concerns, political uncertainties and dependence on international trade and development assistance.
 In addition, emerging market countries may be subject to overburdened infrastructures, obsolete financial systems and environmental problems.
 For these reasons, investments in emerging markets are often considered speculative.

-Small-capitalization and/or midcapitalization company risk.
-Certain Closed-End Funds held by the Strategic Trust may include securities issued by small-capitalization and/or mid-capitalization companies and the Dividend Trust includes securities issued by small- and mid-capitalization companies.
+Small-capitalization and mid-capitalization company risk.
+Certain Closed-End Funds held by the Closed-End Equity Trust may include securities issued by small-capitalization and midcapitalization companies.
 These securities customarily involve more investment risk than large-capitalization companies.
 These additional risks are due in part to the following factors.
 Small-capitalization and mid-capitalization companies may:

-- Have limited product lines, markets or financial resources: - Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
+- Have limited product lines, markets or financial resources; - Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
 These technologies may be slow to develop or fail to develop altogether; - Have less publicly available information; - Lack management depth or experience; - Be less liquid; - Be more vulnerable to adverse general market or economic developments; and - Be dependent upon products that were recently brought to market or key personnel.